 You will not be graded on your drafts, but that is not to say that they shouldn't be taken seriously.
 I will offer you extensive feedback on each draft.
 The more you put into your drafts, the more productive my feedback will be.
-Once you've been handed back your draft with my comments, you will have two weeks to post your revision on CANVAS.
-Please note that a feature on CANVAS allows me to check all work for plagiarism, so be sure that you cite your sources.
+Once you've been handed back your draft with my comments, you will have ample time to turn in your revision.
+Turn-in dates will be posted on CANVAS.
+Please note that revisions, like drafts, are to be turned in as hard copies; digital attachments will not be accepted.
+To avoid being penalized for plagiarism, be sure that you cite your sources.